Steele dossier: Igor Danchenko

 In January 2017, the Primary Sub-source, later identified as Ukrainian-born and Russian-trained attorney Igor Danchenko, was contacted by the FBI for an interview.
 About a week and a half later, in exchange for legal immunity, he agreed to answer questions about his working relationship with Steele, as well as his opinion on the accuracy of the Steele dossier.
 He was interviewed for three days by the FBI and said that Steele misstated or exaggerated certain information.
 Danchenko has said "he did not know who Mr. Steele's client was at the time and considered himself a nonpartisan analyst and researcher".

 The FBI found that he was "truthful and cooperative", but the FBI's Supervisory Intel Analyst said that "it was his impression that the Primary Sub-source may not have been 'completely truthful' and may have been minimizing certain aspects of what he/she told Steele".
 He also "believed that there were instances where the Primary Sub-source was 'minimizing' certain facts but did not believe that he/she was 'completely fabricating' events".
 He added that he "did not know whether he could support a 'blanket statement' that the Primary Sub-source had been truthful".
-Starting in March 2017, Danchenko became a paid confidential human source for the FBI.
-During this time he lied to the FBI several times during interviews and was terminated in October 2020.
+Starting in March 2017, Danchenko became a paid CHS for the FBI.
+During this time, he allegedly lied to the FBI five times during interviews about the dossier and was terminated in October 2020.
+He was later prosecuted by John Durham for those alleged lies, but on October 14, 2022, the judge dropped one charge, and four days later, Danchenko was acquitted of the other four charges.